 Water vapour in a loft space can cause of damp.
 Keeping your loft hatch closed when you do not need access to the loft will help prevent this.

 We will arrange a damp inspection in your home.
 During the inspection, we will:

 We may also take photographs and samples of any issues we find.

-Damp can sometimes cause mould which needs to be removed to keep your home safe.
+Damp can sometimes cause mould that needs to be removed to keep your home safe.

-Wiping the windows and windowsills regularly will reduce mould.
+Wiping windows and windowsills regularly will reduce mould.

 Mould growth can be removed by wiping down the area with a ‘fungicidal wash’.
 This is available from supermarkets and DIY shops.

 Never use bleach to clean walls or ceilings with mould.
 This can be hazardous and may encourage mould to grow in the future.